 To read Part One, please click here.

-Maids raced up the stairs to find a pale Mrs. Axton rocking back and forth beside her sister’s body.
-They had never seen Mrs. Axton let out so much as a drop of vulnerability, and now she was barely able to remain upright.
+The gardener, Ralph, raced up the stairs to find Mrs. Axton rocking back and forth beside her sister’s body.
+He had never seen Mrs. Axton let out so much as a drop of vulnerability, and now she was barely able to remain upright.

 “Hello?”